yingweiwo

 Absorption, Distribution and Excretion

 The absolute bioavailability of linagliptin is approximately 30%.
-High-fat meal reduced Cmax by 15% and increased AUC by 4%; this effect is not clinically relevant.
-Tradjenta may be administered with or without food.
+A high-fat diet decreased Cmax by 15% and increased AUC by 4%; this effect was not clinically significant.
+Tradjenta can be taken with or without food.

-Following administration of an oral (14C)-linagliptin dose to healthy subjects, approximately 85% of the administered radioactivity was eliminated via the enterohepatic system (80%) or urine (5%) within 4 days of dosing.
-Renal clearance at steady state was approximately 70 mL/min.
+In healthy subjects, approximately 85% of the radioactive material following oral administration of (14C)-labeled linagliptin was excreted via enterohepatic circulation (80%) or urine (5%) within 4 days of administration.
+Steady-state renal clearance was approximately 70 mL/min.

-Plasma concentrations of linagliptin decline in at least a biphasic manner with a long terminal half-life (>100 hours), related to the saturable binding of linagliptin to DPP-4.
+Plasma concentrations of linagliptin decrease in at least a biphasic manner, with a long terminal half-life (>100 hours), which is related to the saturation binding of linagliptin to DPP-4.

 Toxicity/Toxicokinetics